The $q$-immanants and higher quantum Capelli identities

 \section{Abstract}

-We construct central elements of the quantized enveloping algebra $\U_q(\gl_n)$ parameterized by arbitrary Young diagrams, analogous to Okounkov's quantum immanants.
-We show that the Harish-Chandra images of the $q$-immanants coincide with the Schur polynomials.
+We construct polynomials $\SSb_{\mu}(z)$ parameterized by Young diagrams $\mu$, whose coefficients are central elements of the quantized enveloping algebra $\U_q(\gl_n)$.
+Their constant terms coincide with the central elements provided by the general construction of Drinfeld and Reshetikhin.
+For another special value of $z$, we get $q$-analogues of Okounkov's quantum immanants for $\gl_n$.
+We show that the Harish-Chandra image of $\SSb_{\mu}(z)$ is a factorial Schur polynomial.
 We also prove quantum analogues of the higher Capelli identities and derive Newton-type identities.